saylordotorg/course_econ101/Unit04.md

+---
+layout: default
+title: "ECON101: Principles of Microeconomics"
+course_description: "An introductory course that provides a basic understanding of microeconomic principles.
+Analyzes the economic factors influencing decisions made at the individual level, after evaluating resources, costs, and tradeoffs."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The Consumer** <span id="4"></span>
 *This unit will focus on the individual consumer and the characteristics that compel a consumer (to choose) to spend income on goods and